Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 800 Gold
 - Scimitar

-**Trial by fire**: When you hit an attack with **Cinder Cutlass** you can choose to apply 2 stacks of burn to the target.
+**Trial by fire**: When you hit an attack with **Cinder Cutlass** you can choose to apply burn to the target.
 Once this effect is used, it cannot be used again until 12 seconds have passed.

-Burn: At the start of their turn, a creature with burn stacks takes force damage equal to the stacks of burn and remove the amount of stacks by one.
-A creature can have a maximum of stacks equal to five times your proficiency bonus

 ---